Where to find hatching eggs for sale.

 Why?

-Because however careful a carrier is, there's likely to be jolting around in transit, and because storage conditions in postal depots won't be the optimum a hatching egg requires.
+Because however careful a carrier is, there's likely to be jolting in transit, and because storage conditions in postal depots won't be the optimum a hatching egg requires.

-Rule #3: Ask a breed club what hatching eggs they have for sale.
+1. Ask a breed club what hatching eggs they have for sale.

 If you're looking for purebred chickens, one of the best sources of information is the breed club.
-They will know who the reputable breeders in your area are and will be able to point you in the right direction.
+They will know the reputable breeders in your area and will be able to point you in the right direction.

 • Plan ahead.
 Going to poultry shows to make contacts is a great solution.
 There are always breed experts there, ready and willing to share their knowledge of their chosen breed.
 They'll be much more interested in how you intend to keep the chickens than in getting the sale.